cleverframework/clever-v0-articles/README.md

-# clever-pages
+# clever-articles
-Pages package for CLEVER.
+Articles package for CLEVER.